garden-io/garden/docs/guides/container-modules.md

 kubectl --namespace <my-app-namespace> create secret generic --from-literal=some-key-in-secret=foo
 ```

 Where `<my-app-namespace>` is your project namespace (which is either set with `namespace` in your provider config, or defaults to your project name).
 There are notably other, more secure ways to create secrets via `kubectl`.
-Please refer to the offical [Kubernetes Secrets docs](https://kubernetes.io/docs/concepts/configuration/secret/#creating-a-secret-using-kubectl-create-secret) for details.
+Please refer to the official [Kubernetes Secrets docs](https://kubernetes.io/docs/concepts/configuration/secret/#creating-a-secret-using-kubectl-create-secret) for details.

 Also check out the [Kubernetes Secrets example project](https://github.com/garden-io/garden/tree/0.12.33/examples/kubernetes-secrets) for a working example.